Office Space

-Office Space is a 1999 American black comedy film written and directed by Mike Judge.
-It satirizes the worklife of a typical 1990s software company, focusing on a handful of individuals weary of their jobs.
+Office Space is a 1999 American satirical black comedy film written and directed by Mike Judge.
+It satirizes the office work life of a typical 1990s software company, focusing on a handful of individuals weary of their jobs.
 It stars Ron Livingston, Jennifer Aniston, Gary Cole, Stephen Root, David Herman, Ajay Naidu, and Diedrich Bader.

 Office Space was filmed in Dallas and Austin, Texas.
-It is based on Judge's Milton cartoon series and was his first foray into live-action filmmaking and his second full-length motion picture release, following Beavis and Butt-Head Do America.
-The film's sympathetic depiction of ordinary information technology workers garnered a cult following within that field, but it also addresses themes familiar to white-collar employees and the workforce in general.
-It was a box office disappointment, making $12.2 million on a $10 million production budget; however, after repeated airings on Comedy Central, it sold well on home video, and has become a cult film.
+It is based on Judge's Milton cartoon series and was his first foray into live-action filmmaking.
+The film was Judge's second full-length motion picture release, following Beavis and Butt-Head Do America.
+It was released in theaters on February 19, 1999, by 20th Century Fox.
+Its sympathetic depiction of ordinary information technology workers garnered a cult following within that field, but it also addresses themes familiar to white-collar employees and the workforce in general.
+It was a box office disappointment, making $12.2 million on a $10 million production budget; however, it sold well on home video, and has become a cult film.

 Several aspects of the film have become Internet memes.
 A scene in which the three main characters systematically destroy a dysfunctional printer has been widely parodied.
-Swingline introduced a red stapler to its product line after the Milton character used one painted that color in the film.
+Swingline introduced a red stapler to its product line after the Milton character used one painted in that color in the film.
 Judge's 2009 film Extract is also set in an office and was intended as a companion piece to Office Space.